hexiro/herokron/README.md

 ## Herokron

-Herokron is a python package used to make updating [Heroku](https://heroku.com/) apps easy especially between accounts.
-I made this to be used as a cron job hence the ending *kron*, so the main used of this is from the command line, but the file can also be imported.
+Herokron is a python package used to make switching [Heroku](https://heroku.com/) apps on/off easy, especially between accounts.
+The primary use case is from the command line in the form of a cron job (hence the ending *kron*), but Herokron does work in a python file.
 Optionally, all on/off state changes called from the command line are logged in a discord server by a webhook.

 ![Forks](https://img.shields.io/github/forks/Hexiro/Herokron)
 ![Stars](https://img.shields.io/github/stars/Hexiro/Herokron)